prashantkr658/01-Assignment/README.md

 # 01-Assignment
-It is a array assignment.
+It is an array assignment.